 Students will only be permitted to study Mathematics Extension with the approval and recommendation of the Head Teacher of Mathematics.
+Students wishing to study this course in Year 12 must enrol in Mathematics Extension 1 in Year 11.

 MATHEMATICS LIFE SKILLS